syncfusion-content/fileformat-docs/File-Formats/PDF/Merge-Documents.md

 {% highlight UWP %}

 //Due to platform limitations, multiple PDF files cannot be saved to disk.
-So Essential PDF supports split the document into multiple documents only in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms.
+So, Essential PDF supports splitting the document into multiple documents only in Windows Forms, WPF, ASP.NET, and ASP.NET MVC platforms.

 {% endhighlight %}

 {% highlight ASP.NET Core %}

 //Due to platform limitations, multiple PDF files cannot be saved to disk.
-So Essential PDF supports split the document into multiple documents only in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms.
+So, Essential PDF supports splitting the document into multiple documents only in Windows Forms, WPF, ASP.NET, and ASP.NET MVC platforms.

 {% endhighlight %}

 {% highlight Xamarin %}

 //Due to platform limitations, multiple PDF files cannot be saved to disk.
-So Essential PDF supports split the document into multiple documents only in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms.
+So, Essential PDF supports splitting the document into multiple documents only in Windows Forms, WPF, ASP.NET, and ASP.NET MVC platforms.

 {% endhighlight %}
 {% endtabs %}